 Channel transformation insights from the founder of channel Focus

 - Channel Focus is the world’s largest community of people running channel programs – around 7000 members located primarily in North America and Europe, but Far East growing quickly.
-Channel Focus web site offers best practices, and the annual Channel Focus event brings together 250 channel leaders talking,
+Their web site offers best practices, and the annual Channel Focus event brings together 250 channel leaders talking,

 - Cloud Services Community of around 5500 CEOs of partner companies actively selling cloud (at least 50% of their business is cloud based).

 - Estimates there are upwards of 30,000 organizations selling cloud products and services in North America alone.

 - Huge trend towards specialization.
 Money for cloud providers is no longer in moving customers to the cloud.
 Still lots of customers who need to move to the cloud, but it’s becoming a commoditized business.
 Money now is in becoming specialized – either vertically or technically.

 - New breed of “shadow channel” partners.
 If you have a financial SaaS solution, you want to take it through the CPAs.
 If you have a marketing SaaS solution, you want to take it through marketing agencies, and HR product, through HR consultancies.